MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/govern.md

 ---
 title: Data summary and maturity model for Azure
-description: Introducing the concept of data governance in the cloud and for Azure.
+description: Understand the concept of data governance in the cloud and for Azure.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 02/01/2020